push-protocol/PIPs/PIPs/README.md

 ## Understanding nomenclature of PIP submission?

 All PIPs rest under <code>/consideration</code> folder.
 Once a PIP is finalized, it is duplicated and moved to the PIPs folder.
-If a PIP is living, then it's link is moved here.
+If a PIP is living, then its link is moved here.